nf626/holbertonschool-shell/io_redirections_and_filters/README.md

 11. Don't just count your directories, make your directories count - Write a script that counts the number of directories and sub-directories in the current directory.<br>
 The current and parent directories should not be taken into account.<br>
 Hidden directories should be counted.<br>
+12.What's new - Create a script that displays the 10 newest files in the current directory.<br>
+Requirements:<br>
+One file per line.<br>
+Sorted from the newest to the oldest.<br>